Leverage ETFs in the News…Again

 The firms issuing these ETFs are very clear to that point and advise that the funds are only intended to give daily exposure.

-The concern is loses for the Massachusetts Secretary of State, as he wants to determine whether the issuing ETF providers are at fault, leading the unknowing brokers to these kind of products.
+The concern is losses for the Massachusetts Secretary of State, as he wants to determine whether the issuing ETF providers are at fault, leading the unknowing brokers to these kind of products.

 The Distinction

-There is a major distinction between brokers and advisors which I believe may surface here.
-Brokers should, but aren’t required, to act in client’s best interest, as long as investments are suitable.
-An investment is suitable if it makes sense to be in a client’s portfolio-not whether it is the highest quality product or whether it is prudent.
+There is a major distinction between brokers and advisors, which I believe may be part of the problem here.
+Brokers should, but aren’t required to, act in client’s best interest, as long as investments are suitable.
+An investment is deemed suitable if it makes sense to be in a client’s portfolio-not whether it is the highest quality product or whether it is prudent.

 Advisors Not Off the Hook

-I have looked, with a lot of detail, at leveraged ETFs and the issuing companies and prospectuses are clear that the ETFs will not meet their objective longer than a day.
+I have looked, with a lot of detail, at leveraged ETFs.
+The issuing companies and prospectuses are clear that the ETFs will not meet their objective longer than a day.

 With FINRA and other Government agencies catching on to this and looking for someone the blame for major losses investors take in these funds, advisors and brokers who have misused these funds will be soon coming under a lot of heat.